laravel/docs/broadcasting.md

 <a name="configuration"></a>
 ### Configuration

 All of your application's event broadcasting configuration is stored in the `config/broadcasting.php` configuration file.
+Don't worry if this directory does not exist in your application; it will be created when you run the `install:broadcasting` Artisan command.

 Laravel supports several broadcast drivers out of the box: [Laravel Reverb](/docs/{{version}}/reverb), [Pusher Channels](https://pusher.com/channels), [Ably](https://ably.com), and a `log` driver for local development and debugging.
-Additionally, a `null` driver is included which allows you to totally disable broadcasting during testing.
+Additionally, a `null` driver is included which allows you to disable broadcasting during testing.
 A configuration example is included for each of these drivers in the `config/broadcasting.php` configuration file.

 <a name="installation"></a>
 #### Installation